Welcome

 We are very grateful to local clergy who have stepped forward to enable us to continue celebrating - especially to:

-Our incumbent Tobie Osmond, Julia French,
+Our incumbent Tobie Osmond, Julia French and

-Phone enquiries can be directed to the benefice office on 01823 272441
+Phone enquiries can be directed to Mike French the Church warden on 01823 710798

 Concerts and Heritage

 On the second Friday of each month during the season there will be a lunchtime concert in St Johns.
-Our 2022 season is now over and we are pleased to have been able to distribute the concert donations to a number of local and national charities in time for Christmas.
+Our 2023 season is now over and we are pleased to have been able to distribute the concert donations to a number of local and national charities in time for Christmas.
 Many thanks to you all for your generous donations!

-We began our concert season early this year thanks to the Skylark Quintet who presented a programme of music for the young at heart - and brought with them the nicest grandfather and wickedest witch you ever heard to narrate Hansel and Gretel
+We began our concert season early last year thanks to the Skylark Quintet who presented a programme of music for the young at heart - and brought with them the nicest grandfather and wickedest witch you ever heard to narrate Hansel and Gretel

 Many thanks to John Young, Andrew Carter, John Bodiley, Iain Heavisides and Charly Sly who joined us for International Organ Day on 22nd April.
 We were also very happy to have one of John Young's pupils play a Festival Fanfare to introduce John Bodiley at noon!